 A significant portion of the Company's revenue is generated from relatively few clients.
 The loss of the largest client or a number of its largest clients could have a material adverse effect on the Company.
 The Company's largest client, AT&T, accounted for approximately 17%, and the Company's ten largest clients in the aggregate accounted for approximately 50%, of the Company's revenue in 1995.
-The Company generally operates under contracts with these clients which may be terminated on 30-day notice and generally the contracts are for a term of less than one-year.
-Subsequent contracts may be subject to open bidding among the Company and its competitors.
+The Company generally operates under contracts with these clients which may be terminated on short notice.
 See "Business--General."